MPAW-EDU/complete2020WebDevBootcamp/README.md

 # complete2020WebDevBootcamp
-This repos contains my self study of the the course The Complete 2020 Web Developer Bootcamp, which can be found on Udemy: https://www.udemy.com/course/the-complete-web-development-bootcamp/
+This repos contains my self study of the the course The Complete 2020 Web Developer Bootcamp by Dr. Angela Yu, which can be found on Udemy: https://www.udemy.com/course/the-complete-web-development-bootcamp/